construction calculator

 When to use it

-• Determining if your roof meets minimum slope requirements for shingles, metal, or membranes.
+• Checking whether an existing or planned roof meets minimum slope requirements for asphalt shingles, metal panels, or low-slope roofing systems.

-• Communicating roof slope to suppliers, inspectors, or installers.
+• Communicating roof slope clearly to suppliers, engineers, inspectors, and installers using common pitch notation and angles.

 Tips & cautions